InsertKoinIO/koin/koin-projects/docs/start/getting-started/koin-components.md

 Sometimes you can't declare only components via Koin.
-Dependening on your runtime technology, you can need to retrieve instances from Koin in a class that is not created with Koin (i.e: Android)
+Dependening on your runtime technology, you might need to retrieve instances from Koin in a class that was not created with Koin (e.g. Android)

 ## The KoinComponent interface